-This course consists of 4 modules taught by ACVAA or AVTAA instructors utilizing in-person, laboratory/workshop and online webinar based learning.
+Principle Techniques of Small Animal Anesthesia, Perioperative Analgesia & Critical Patient Care This course consists of 4 modules taught by ACVAA or AVTAA instructors utilizing in-person, laboratory/workshop and online webinar based learning.
 Successful completion of all 4 modules will count as all 40 hours of CE needed for the application.
 If individual modules are completed then the individual lectures will be tallied to determine total CE hours.

 All lectures/labs and webinars attended should be recorded on the CE forms.
 Use individual forms for each type of learning (e.g. 1 form for all in-person lectures, 1 form for all webinars, 1 form for all labs).
-A certificate of completion is required in order to have all 40 hours count on the application.
+A certificate of completion is required to have all 40 hours count on the application.
 Attendance in the program will be verified.

-NARKOVET Consulting® LLC & Vetbloom Certificate Course (http://registernvc.vetbloom.com/) Equine Anesthesia, Analgesia & Perioperative Care
+NARKOVET Consulting® LLC & Vetbloom Certificate Course

+Equine Anesthesia, Analgesia & Perioperative Care